JainamBheda/Spring-Boot-by-Jainam-Bheda/ApplicationContext.md

-- This is extenstion of BeanFac
+- This is extenstion of BeanFactory with more enterprise features like event propogation and internationalization.